Florence Radzilani: Return to Vhembe mayoralty: 2016–2018

-VBS scandal and aftermath
+VBS scandal

-In 2018, Radzilani was implicated in a major corruption scandal at VBS Mutual Bank when she was named in the report of an investigation commissioned by the South African Reserve Bank.
+Also in 2018, Radzilani was implicated in a major corruption scandal at VBS Mutual Bank when she was named in the report of an investigation commissioned by the South African Reserve Bank.
 The investigation was conducted by advocate Terry Motau, who said that Radzilani had been at the centre of "one of the most illuminating examples of the rampant corruption and bribery that occurred" at VBS, which was declared insolvent in 2018 after bank executives defrauded depositors.
 Under Radzilani, the Vhembe municipality had reportedly deposited (and subsequently lost) R300 million at VBS; the report, entitled "the Great Bank Heist", further alleged that Radzilani had demanded large kickbacks in exchange for keeping this municipal money deposited at VBS.
 The report reproduced WhatsApp messages in which the former VBS chairperson, Tshifhiwa Matodzi, was informed that Radzilani had been "crying" because she had only received R300,000 in kickbacks.
 Radzilani denied wrongdoing and said that Motau's report was defamatory.

 In early December 2018, while criminal investigations into the VBS fraud were underway, the National Executive Committee of the ANC asked Radzilani to "step aside" from all ANC activities until her name had been cleared in the VBS saga.
-Later the same week, the ANC PEC asked her and other implicated mayors to resign their government positions; Radzilani submitted her resignation letter on 11 December.
+Later the same week, the ANC PEC asked her and other implicated mayors to resign their government positions; Radzilani submitted her resignation letter on 11 December 2018.

+Return to Limpopo Provincial Legislature: 2019–present

-However, Radzilani was re-elected to the Limpopo Provincial Legislature in the 2019 general election.
+In the 2019 general election, Radzilani was re-elected to the Limpopo Provincial Legislature.
 In September 2020, the ANC National Executive Committee decided, and the Limpopo PEC agreed, that Radzilani could return to her party leadership role, given that she had not been prosecuted in the two years since she had stepped aside and no conclusive evidence had emerged to implicate her in wrongdoing.
 She was therefore reinstated as ANC Deputy Provincial Chairperson, and in June 2022 she won election to a second four-year term in that position.

 After her re-election to her ANC office, Stan Mathabatha, as Limpopo Premier, appointed her his MEC for Transport and Community Safety on 6 October 2022.
 She was sworn in on 11 October.

+Following the 2024 general election, the newly elected Premier Phophi Ramathuba appointed her as MEC for Social Development.

 Personal life

 Radzilani is married to Stanley Radzilani, who is a pastor.

 In 2018 there was a minor scandal when her husband told the Sowetan that he had obtained a voice recording in which Premier Stan Mathabatha confessed romantic feelings towards Radzilani, his deputy in the ANC.
 Pastor Radzilani said that he had leaked the recording and had played it to his church congregation.
 Mathabatha's spokesperson initially denied the veracity of the recording, but both the Sunday World and City Press reported that Mathabatha admitted its veracity in an affidavit as part of an unsuccessful application to interdict media coverage of the recording.